Pimary school teachers, staff and teaching.

 Exact dates are unknown but

-- Miss Keith lodged with Burch family when Jack Burch was born – 1893
+- Miss Keith was lodging with the Burch family when Jack Burch was born – 1893

 - Maud Francis – (according to Ena carter) her parents lived where Sid Robinson’s family lived in mid 1900’s